About NET Test

 How to Register for NET?

-Almost all nursing schools that offer nursing programs conduct NET in their own campuses also.
-The procedure for registering for NET, retaking NET, the cost of taking the test and the minimum NET scores required will be different for different nursing schools.
-The cost of taking NET would be approximately $30 for almost all nursing schools.
-Some nursing schools provide the facility for registering online for taking NET whereas others provide the facility of walk-in registration of the day of the test.
-All nursing schools provide information brochures and some even host websites with details of how they interpret the NET scores, the dates on which NET will be conducted and the location of the test center for NET.
-Make sure that you go through this information before you plan on taking the NET for joining a particular nursing school.
+Almost all nursing schools that offer nursing programs conduct NET test in their own campuses also.
+The NET procedure for registering, retaking the test, the cost of taking the test and the minimum test scores required will be different for different nursing schools.
+The cost of taking the test would be approximately $30 for almost all nursing schools.
+Some nursing schools provide the facility for registering online for taking the test whereas others provide the facility of walk-in registration of the day of the test.
+All nursing schools provide information brochures and some even host websites with details of how they interpret the scores, the dates on which the test will be conducted and the location of the center for the test.
+Make sure that you go through this information before you plan on taking the test for joining a particular nursing school.

 How to Prepare for NET?

-As in the case of other standardized exams, one cannot hope to score high in NET without adequate preparation.
+As in the case of other standardized exams, one cannot hope to score high in the test without adequate preparation.
 Follow the steps given below for thorough preparation for taking NET:

-Step 1: Contact the nursing school which you wish to join and find out the policies regarding taking NET that have been implemented by the school.
+Step 1: Contact the nursing school which you wish to join and find out the policies regarding taking the test that have been implemented by the school.

-Step 2: Find out the test format and the test content of NET either from the official website of NET, www.vue.com/net/ or from the website of the nursing school of your choice.
-Also, find out the minimum NET scores that are required for qualifying for admission to the nursing school.
+Step 2: Find out the test format and the content either from the official website of the test, www.vue.com/net/ or from the website of the nursing school of your choice.
+Also, find out the minimum test scores that are required for qualifying for admission to the nursing school.
 This information will also be available at the nursing school campus in the form of an information booklet.

-Step 3: Collect study materials for NET prep.
+Step 3: Collect study materials for preparation.
 You can buy a study guide from the official website also.
-Get hold of sample questions that will help you understand the types of questions that will be asked in NET.
-Look around for tips and techniques that can help you to score high in NET.
+Get hold of sample questions that will help you understand the types of questions that will be asked in the test.
+Look around for tips and techniques that can help you to score high in the test.

 Step 4: Work out a study plan.
 Keep the following points in mind while chalking out the study plan and following it: